-Fuel line kits come with custom adapter fitting to mount a regulator with a -6 O-ring port directly on the stock filter as shown below.
-Add a Radium 3 bar regulator to complete your fuel system.
+Fuel line kits come with custom adapter fitting to mount the included Radium directly on the stock filter as shown below.

 Hose lengths are sized for a filter mounted regulator as shown below.
 Includes all necessary adapter fittings, hardware, and clamps.

 Use caution when installing the supplied plug in the regulator housing's gauge port.
 It can be easy to strip the plug.
 I have found liquid teflon sealant to work better than teflon tape in this application (Permatex 59214 is what I have used).